huff-dev/Powertoys-ColorPicker-Standalone/README.md

 - **Standalone** — No need to run the full PowerToys suite
 - **Portable** — Single executable, no installation required
 - **Lightweight** — Runs only when you need it
-- **Full PowerToys Color Picker functionality** — All the features you expect

 ## Usage